knpuniversity/rest/knpu/testing.rst

     $ php vendor/bin/behat -dl

-Obviously, anywhere you see the quote, parentheses mess, that's a wildcard that matches anything.
+Anywhere you see the quote-parentheses mess that's a wildcard that matches anything.
 So as long as we write scenarios using this language, we can test without writing any PHP code in ``ApiFeatureContext``.
 That's powerful.